Open Fridays, Saturdays, and Sunday 11am to 5pm.

 If you would like to participate in this new and exciting program as a Junior Docent and want more information please call us at 607-722-4873 or email firstname.lastname@example.org

-In order to be considered for the Junior Docent program, please submit the following forms and return to the museum.
+In order to be considered for the Junior Docent program, please stop in for an application.

 Photography is permitted but please no flash or tripods